 Replace the diet once per week.
 Provide the same base diet to mice receiving Dox-free food.

-After at least one week, sacrifice the mice and analyze the expression of the gene of interest in the target tissue(s) using qRT-PCR, immunohistochemistry, and/or western blotting.
+After at least one week, sacrifice the mice, and analyze the expression of the gene of interest in the target tissue(s) using qRT-PCR, immunohistochemistry, and/or western blotting.

 Identify the dose that elevates the expression of the gene of interest to the desired level, and use this dose to achieve overexpression of the gene in future experiments.